-The Bryman Schools were founded in 1960 by Mrs. Esther Bryman as the Los Angeles Colleges of Medical and Dental Assistants.
-The Bryman Schools were acquired by National Education Corporation in 1975. and in 1983 this school's name was changed to National Education Center® - Bryman Campus.
+Bryman Schools, including the Brighton campus, were founded in 1960 by Mrs. Esther Bryman as the Los Angeles Colleges of Medical and Dental Assistants.
+The Bryman Schools were acquired by National Education Corporation in 1975, and in 1983 the name of the Brighton campus was changed to National Education Center® - Bryman Campus.
 The Brighton school was acquired by Corinthian Schools, Inc. in December, 1995.
 The school's name was changed to Bryman Institute on June 30, 1996.
 The Chelsea campus was opened in March 2004 as a branch of Bryman College in Alhambra, California.
+In April of 2007, the campuses changed their name to Everest Institute.